Karate Classes In Bankside

-Looking for a karate teacher or karate lessons in Bankside ?
+Trying to find a karate instructor or karate lessons in Bankside ?

-Karate could be described as a weapon-less means of self defence.
-It consists of dynamic offensive and defensive tactics using every part of the body to their maximum advantage.
-Regarded as empty handed martial art which was built to defend against armed adversaries.
+Karate could be considered a weapon-less technique of self defence.
+It incorporates dynamic offensive and defensive techniques applying all parts of the body to their maximum advantage.
+It is an empty handed martial art that was intended to defend against armed adversaries.